NN-Chowdh/Justice-Centered-Data-Design/src/02-Why-Stats/02-data-humanity.md

 **Question**: According to D'Ignazio and Klein, what principles concern data and "power"?
 Define and discuss each principle below.
 Be sure to note the important questions to ask about data and power.

-Catherine D'Ignazio and Lauren F. Klein identify two key principles in their work "Data Feminism" that directly concern the relationship between data and "power": Examine Power and Challenge Power.
+**Answer**: Catherine D'Ignazio and Lauren F. Klein identify two key principles in their work "Data Feminism" that directly concern the relationship between data and "power": Examine Power and Challenge Power.
 These principles are fundamental to their argument that data science is not neutral and can either reinforce or dismantle existing power structures.

 **The Principles of Data and Power**: